 1. Figure out the “what” of your communications.
 The first step is to identify what exactly you want to communicate to employees and end-users.
 Most project teams recognize the need to communicate the obvious, such as training timeframes, go-live dates and other key project milestones, but most don’t understand the need to communicate the more subtle aspects that employees really care about.
-For example, understanding how my specific job is going to change – and the corresponding expectations – are much more important to me than the status of the overall project.
-We’ve found organizational change impact analyses to be one of the most effective ways to identify specific and targeted messages that need to be communicated to employees and workgroups.
+For example, understanding how your specific job is going to change is much more important than the status of the overall project.
+We’ve found organizational change impact analyses to be one of the most effective ways to identify targeted messages that need to be communicated to employees and workgroups.

 2. Communicate early and often.
 Project team members often view communications as a linear process: first, we define all the changes affecting employees, and then we communicate those changes to employees.
-The reality is that you will continuously identify employee changes throughout the project – beginning in the business process definition phase and continuing through testing and conference room pilots – so it’s not realistic to wait until all the changes have been identified.
+The reality is that you will continuously identify change impacts throughout the project, so it’s not realistic to wait until all the changes have been identified.
 Instead, communications should be shared with the team as they are identified.
 The more time you give employees to absorb and react to potential changes, the smoother your downstream implementation activities will go.

 3. Make “selling” organizational changes one of the key expectations of the project team.
-Project team members, ERP consultants and system integrators are typically more myopically focused on the tangible aspects of their ERP implementations rather than on the more intangible aspects of communications or organizational change management.
-ERP consultants and vendors typically aren’t well-versed in organizational change management and communications, so it’s up to the project team and/or another outside partner to help direct this focus.
+Project team members, ERP consultants and systems integrators are typically more myopically focused on the tangible aspects of their ERP implementations rather than on the more intangible aspects of communications or organizational change management.
+ERP consultants and vendors typically aren’t well-versed in organizational change management and communications, so it’s up to the project team or another outside partner to help direct this focus.
 The more tangible aspects of the project won’t matter if employees don’t adopt the new business processes that go along with them.

 5. Build variety into your communications plan.
 Common wisdom tells us that different people learn in different ways and most people need to hear the same message multiple times before it sticks.
 Knowing this, it is important to build variety into your ERP communications plan.
-Both the ERP project team and organizational change management team members should not limit themselves to newsletter or emails but consider alternatives such as change discussions with targeted workgroups, ERP road shows, manager meetings, early training sessions and other mechanisms to convey the appropriate messages to the right audiences at the right times.
+Both the ERP project team and change management team members should not limit themselves to newsletters or emails but consider alternatives such as change discussions with targeted workgroups, manager meetings, early training sessions and other mechanisms to convey the appropriate messages to the right audiences at the right times.

 Although there is no silver bullet for effective communications, the above best practices will help get your project started on the right foot.
 In addition, these valuable tips will help the ERP project team focus on an important, but too often overlooked, aspect of effective ERP implementations.